TTA Group’s Sustainability Materiality Assessment (2-14,3-1)

 |

-The Group's assessment of sustainability materiality has provided a framework for shaping its sustainability strategy for 2024.
-This ensures that company operations align with the identified material topics.
-Additionally, the Group has summarized its sustainability initiatives, organized according to these material topics, for inclusion in the Form 56-1 One Report and the Sustainability Report.
-The disclosure of sustainability performance facilitates continuous review and improvement of its approach to sustainability materiality, serving as a key mechanism for driving the Group's sustainability efforts.
+The Group’s material sustainability topics assessment results have provided a framework for shaping its sustainability strategy for 2025, aligning operations with the identified material sustainability topics.
+Additionally, the Group has prepared a performance report, structured by material sustainability topics, for inclusion in the Form 56-1 One Report and the Sustainability Report.
+The disclosure of sustainability performance facilitates continuous review and improvement of each material sustainability topic, serving as a key mechanism for driving the Group’s sustainability efforts.

-This sustainability report covers data for the period from 1 January to 31 December 2024, and provides an overview of the Group's performance.
-The Group aligns its reporting with the Sustainable Development Goals (SDGs) and references the Global Reporting Initiative (GRI) standards.
-Additionally, it discloses information required by the SET ESG Ratings, Thailand's stock exchange sustainability assessment.
+This sustainability report covers data for the period from 1 January to 31 December 2025 and provides an overview of the Group’s performance.
+The Group aligns its efforts with the United Nations’ Sustainable Development Goals (SDGs) and references the Global Reporting Initiative (GRI) Index.

-To ensure completeness and accuracy, the content of this report is thoroughly reviewed to create value for all stakeholders.
-The sustainability-related business activities reported undergo verification and receive recommendations from senior executives, the Sustainable Development Committee, and the Board of Directors.
+To ensure completeness and accuracy, as well as to create value for all groups of stakeholders, the content of this report undergoes a thorough review and material information disclosed recommendation and verification process by senior executives, the Sustainable Development Committee, and the Board of Directors.
 Furthermore, stakeholders are encouraged to provide feedback, inquiries, or suggestions.
-The company will consolidate these inputs to enhance the transparency and effectiveness of future sustainability disclosures.
+The inputs gathered will inform the Company on how to enhance the effectiveness of future sustainability disclosures.

 Communication Channel